dgcuff/ellison-glass-teat/README.md

-:warning: **Copyright 2025 by Douglas Cuff.** Do not reproduce.
-Just because the tecnology makes it _possible_ to make a copy does not make it _legal_ to make a copy.
+**Copyright 2025 by Douglas Cuff.**

+:warning: Do not reproduce.
+Just because the technology makes it _possible_ to make a copy does not make it _legal_ or _okay_ to make a copy.

 # The Glass Teat by Harlan Ellison